-This report, including the opinion, has been prepared for and only for the Company's members as a body in accordance with Section 69 of the Auditors Law of 2017, as amended from time to time and for no other purpose.
-We do not, in giving this opinion, accept or assume responsibility for any other purpose or to any other person to whose knowledge this report may come to.
+This report, including the opinion, has been prepared for and only for the Company's members as a body in accordance with Section 69 of Law L.53(I)/2017and for no other purpose.
+We do not, in giving this opinion, accept or assume responsibility for any other purpose or to any other person to whose knowledge this eport may come to.

-George S. Prodromou FCA
+George S. Prodromou, FCA